SpokenAbstracts/SpokenAbstracts/contents/home.md

 + [Click Here To See An Example](TBC)

 ### How to get your Spoken Abstract?
-+ Simply submit you name, email address and research paper DOI in the form below:
++ Submit you name, email address and research paper DOI in the form below:
 + [Click Here To Order](https://forms.gle/g5er3GAKAdrHHaqNA)

 ### Further Queries or Questions